Generic Name: medroxyprogesterone (oral) (me DROX ee proe JES ter one)

 Brand Name: Provera

-Medroxyprogesterone is used to treat conditions such as absent or irregular menstrual periods, or abnormal uterine bleeding.
-Medroxyprogesterone is also used to decrease the risk of endometrial hyperplasia (a condition that may lead to uterine cancer) while taking estrogens.
+Provera is used to treat conditions such as absent or irregular menstrual periods, or abnormal uterine bleeding.
+This medicine is also used to decrease the risk of endometrial hyperplasia (a condition that may lead to uterine cancer) while taking estrogens.

-You should not use this medicine if you are pregnant, or if you have liver disease, a hormone-related cancer such as breast or uterine cancer, a history of stroke or blood clot, or abnormal vaginal bleeding that has not been checked by a doctor.
+You should not use Provera if you are pregnant, or if you have liver disease, a hormone-related cancer such as breast or uterine cancer, a history of stroke or blood clot, or abnormal vaginal bleeding that has not been checked by a doctor.

-You should not use this medicine if you are allergic to medroxyprogesterone, or if you have:
+You should not use this medicine if you are allergic to Provera, or if you have:

 abnormal vaginal bleeding that has not been diagnosed;